-- A. Pursuant to the federal act, on or after July 1, 1997 a participant may receive federally funded cash assistance or state-funded cash assistance and services pursuant to the New Mexico Works Act for up to sixty months. - B. During a participant's semiannual review, the department shall examine the participant's progress to determine if the participant has successfully completed an educational or training program or increased the number of hours the participant is working as required by the federal act.
-The department may refer the participant to alternative work activities or provide additional services to address barriers to employment facing the participant. - C. Up to twenty percent of the population of participants may be exempted from the sixty-month durational limit set out in Subsection A of this section because of hardship or because those participants are battered or subject to extreme cruelty. - D. For the purposes of this section, a participant has been battered or subjected to extreme cruelty if the participant can demonstrate by reliable medical, psychological or mental reports, court orders or police reports that the participant has been subjected to and currently is affected by: - (1) physical acts that result in physical injury; - (2) sexual abuse; - (3) being forced to engage in nonconsensual sexual acts or activities; - (4) threats or attempts at physical or sexual abuse; - (5) mental abuse; or - (6) neglect or deprivation of medical care except when the deprivation is based by mutual consent on religious grounds. - E. For the purposes of this section, a hardship exception applies to a person who demonstrates through reliable medical, psychological or mental reports, social security administration records, court orders, police reports or department records that the person is a person: - (1) who is barred from engaging in a work activity because the person has a temporary or permanent disability; - (2) who is the sole provider of home care to a family member who is ill or has a disability; - (3) whose ability to be gainfully employed is affected by domestic violence;
+- A. Pursuant to the federal act, on or after July 1, 1997 a participant may receive federally funded cash assistance or state-funded cash assistance and services pursuant to the New Mexico Works Act [27-2B-1 NMSA 1978] for up to sixty months. - B. During a participant's semi-annual review, the department shall examine the participant's progress to determine if the participant has successfully completed an educational or training program or increased the number of hours the participant is working as required by the federal act.
+The department may refer the participant to alternative work activities or provide additional services to address barriers to employment facing the participant. - C. Up to twenty percent of the population of participants may be exempted from the sixty-month durational limit set out in Subsection A of this section because of hardship or because those participants are battered or subject to extreme cruelty. - D. For the purposes of this section, a participant has been battered or subjected to extreme cruelty if the participant can demonstrate by reliable medical, psychological or mental reports, court orders or police reports that the participant has been subjected to and currently is affected by: - (1) physical acts that result in physical injury; - (2) sexual abuse; - (3) being forced to engage in nonconsensual sexual acts or activities; - (4) threats or attempts at physical or sexual abuse; - (5) mental abuse; or - (6) neglect or deprivation of medical care except when the deprivation is based by mutual consent on religious grounds. - E. For the purposes of this section, a hardship exception applies to a person who demonstrates through reliable medical, psychological or mental reports, social security administration records, court orders, police reports or department records that the person is a person: - (1) who is barred from engaging in a work activity because the person is temporarily or completely disabled; - (2) who is the sole provider of home care to an ill or disabled family member; - (3) whose ability to be gainfully employed is affected by domestic violence;